 Right Whale Facts

-- Today, the North Atlantic and North Pacific right whales are among the most endangered whales in the world.
-Both species are protected in the United States by the Endangered Species Act.
+- Today, the North Atlantic and North Pacific species hold an unfortunate status.
+That’s because they remain among the most endangered whales in the world.
+Both species currently enjoy protection in the United States, under the Endangered Species Act.

-- Sadly, however, this protection may not be enough.
+- Due to this, legal hunting no longer occurs.
+Efforts to enforce the ban continue to be mounted.
+Sadly, this protection may not be enough.
 Due to their scant numbers, and numerous threats, the IUCN lists both populations as Critically Endangered.

 Right Whale Physical Description

 The astounding Right Whale easily impresses anyone who encounters the creature in the open ocean.
 It does this, however, for several reasons.
 One of those, quite understandably, is its sheer size.
 That’s because it’s one of the largest animals to ever roam the earth.

 This holds true for all three of the species within the impressive genus.
 Each of the different varieties achieves approximately the same physical size.
 They further share the physiological characteristic of sexual dimorphism, much like many of their related species do.

 In this instance, also like similar animals, this manifests itself in terms of sheer physical size.
 More specifically, the females typically achieve a greater length than the males.
 The total difference, though, isn’t generally enough to be noticed by the casual observer.